How to Enable or Disable a Firewall on Windows and Mac

 How-To, Technology

-We’ll never tell you to disable the firewall on your computer.
-Oh no. Doing so opens the door to hackers and malware, all eager to seize your computer and steal your data.
+I will never, ever tell you to disable the firewall on your computer.
+That’s just crazy talk right there.
+Doing so opens the door to hackers and malware, all eager to seize your computer and steal your data.
 Not fun.

-But there will be times when you may need to disable the firewall on Windows or Mac temporarily to troubleshoot issues.
-We’ll show you where to disable and enable the firewall on Windows PCs, desktop Macs, and MacBooks.
+But there may come a time when you need to disable the firewall on Windows or Mac temporarily to troubleshoot issues—and that’s my only exception.
+For this reason, I’ll show you where to disable and enable the firewall on Windows PCs, desktop Macs, and MacBooks.

 How to enable or disable the firewall on Windows 11

 You can take two paths to access the Microsoft Defender Firewall toggle.
-We’ll first give you Microsoft’s official instructions, followed by a shorter route we like better through the hidden icons menu.
+I will first give you Microsoft’s official instructions, followed by a shorter route using the hidden icons menu.

 The Start button route